Extreme (Molly Nilsson album)

-Extreme is the ninth studio album by Swedish singer-songwriter Molly Nilsson, released on 15 January 2022.
+Extreme is the ninth (Note: Extreme, Nilsson’s ninth album, has erroneously been referred to as her tenth album, including in the press release of her label Night School Records.
+This error can likely be traced back to Imaginations, her seventh album, falsely being referred to as her eighth album in the press release (although the following album, 2020, was then correctly referred to as her eighth album in the press release, too).) studio album by Swedish singer-songwriter Molly Nilsson, released on 15 January 2022.

 Background

 Regarding the album's title, Nilsson gave the following explanation:

 I was thinking about the title Extreme right after I'd made Twenty Twenty.
 At the time, I just thought that it was kind of a fun title—a good working title to [remind myself to] be playful and not hold myself back.
 It turned into thinking of 'extremes' in this black-and-white, polarized society, and the struggles between all the different sides and all these different ways of thinking.

 Production

 After the release of her previous album 2020, Nilsson went through a period of "creative depression".
 Extreme was then "largely written" in 2019 and "mainly recorded" in 2020.

 Themes

 Power has been noted as the central topic on Extreme.
 In the album's promotional material, label Night School Records wrote: "It's a record about power.
 About how to fight it, how to take it and how to share it."